ocaml/platform-blog/about-utop.md

 That's why [UTop](https://github.com/diml/utop) was started.
-UTop is a shiny frontend to the OCaml interactive toplevel, which tries to focus on the user experience.
-It features:
+UTop is a shiny frontend to the OCaml interactive toplevel, which tries to focus on the user experience and features:

-- line editing
+- interactive line editing
-- real-time completion
+- real-time tab completion of functions and values
 - syntax highlighting

 And many other things that makes life easier for users that have been